 Instructions

-- Mix everything together with a spoon or massage with your hands until all sides of the chicken are coated with the seasonings.
+- Mix everything together with a spoon or massage with your hands until all sides of the chicken are coated.
 Cover the bowl and marinate the chicken for at least 30 minutes, but ideally for a few hours.

 - Flip the chicken and cook for another 8-10 minutes or until the chicken has reached 165 degrees F internally.